Gopal Yonzon: Association with various artists

 Gopal Yonjan has been bestowed the title of "Sangeet Samrat" (Emperor of Music), "Bagyeyakar" (Master of lyrics, music and voice) by Nepali music practitioners and audiences.
 As a composer he believed in encouraging a love and passion for music and was responsible for introducing many new artistes to the musical world.
-Singers such as Udit Narayan Jha, who later became a super hit singing star of Bollywood, Narayan Gopal who is regarded as Swar Samrat (Voice Emperor), Meera Rana, Kiran Pradhan, Indira Maskey and a host of other singers were all groomed and coached by him.
+Singers such as Udit Narayan Jha, who later became a singing star of Bollywood, Narayan Gopal who is regarded as Swar Samrat (Voice Emperor), Meera Rana, Kiran Pradhan, Indira Maskey and a host of other singers were all groomed and coached by him.
 In fact the music fraternity regard his teaming with Narayan Gopal as singer as the Golden Era of Nepali music.

-To Nepali audiences Gopal Yonjan is synonymous with Patriotic songs filled with love, passion and compassion for his country Nepal.
-Gopal was a peace-loving man and respected the power and the mystique of the indomitable spirit of the Himalaya and the Nepali.
+To Nepali audiences, Gopal Yonjan is synonymous with Patriotic songs filled with love for his country Nepal.
+Gopal was a peace-loving man and respected the spirit of the Himalaya and the Nepali.

 Gopal dedicated his entire life to creating music.
 He spent years researching and studying Nepali folk and traditional as well as Indian, in particular Rabindra Sangeet and Newari classical music.
 His compositions reflect this deep innate bond that he believed would touch a common cord around the world transcending man made barriers and boundaries.
 His compositions are not confined to any form or type.

 Gopal Yonjan died in May 1997 before he could record and document his innumerable compositions.
 Institutions such as Radio Nepal and the Police Club for which he composed at least 10 musical songs and pieces annually for 20 years have not preserved or archived many of his compositions.
 Many recorded works are missing and those that remain show that today's technological benefits could be utilised to create a data bank of Gopal Yonjan's musical works.
-Today we stand at a point in time in which we need to decide what to do with the rich musical legacy left for posterity.

 Gopal started his musical career as a flautist.
 He wrote his first lyrics in 1963 and his first musical composition was recorded in 1964.
 His musical works encompass Nationalistic/Patriotic, Spiritual, Romantic, Philosophical, Dancing Tunes, Ballads, Musical compositions, Ode to Women and Womanhood, songs for children and youth and thematic songs on environment, sports, scouts, etc. The list is endless.
 His renderings range from purely classical to folk, modern and music specially created for women and children.
 In all this variety he maintains his sensitivity and finesse in captivating and maintaining the Nepali touch.